 While this might make some hesitate, always keep in mind that the destination is so worth it, that it’s not to be missed.
 It also adds to its uniqueness.

 One of the most impressive spots on the island, Kleftiko beach can only be reached by boats from Adamas.
-Great way to try out a boat tour!
+It’s a great way to try out a boat tour!